If you have to have waste, do you know the least environmentally harmful solution for it?

 Looking at organic waste alone, 30% of the food we produce is wasted.
 That is approximately 1.8 billion tonnes in a year.
 If the world stops wasting food altogether, we can eliminate 8% of total GHG emissions.

 Organic waste usually represents a significant portion of what is not recycled.
-Also, when this waste enters a landfill, it degrades anaerobically and produces methane gas, which has a global warming potential of at least 25x that of CO2 (Read: Are you fighting food waste or fuelling the climate crisis?)
+Also, when this waste enters a landfill, it degrades anaerobically and produces methane gas, which has a global warming potential of at least 25 times that of CO2 (Read: Are you fighting food waste or fuelling the climate crisis?)

 Composting is a carbon positive activity, meaning that it actually sinks carbon.
 Anaerobic digestion, by comparison, has a carbon saving of about 8% and combustion will have a carbon saving of about 26% compared to disposal in landfill.
 The best thing to do with organic waste is then definitely to compost it if possible.